Information Transmission and Processing in G-Protein-Coupled-Receptor Complexes: Results

 Figure \ref{Jumps}E shows the system initialized in the Z/on state.
 After a brief stable period, alternating light induces switching between Z/off and E/on, again confirming the correlation between the cis/trans states and switching on/off for ligand 28.

 For ligand 30 (Figures~\ref{Jumps}D and F), the Z/on and Z/off responses overlap, indicating that the “on”/“off” distinction does not apply.
 Instead, the system transitions between an active Z state that supports chemical flux and an inactive E state that does not.
 Thus, ligand 30 modulates switch activity versus inactivity, rather than discrete “on”/“off” signaling.

-In summary, ligand 28 toggles the switch between on and off based on Z/E conformation, while ligand 30 toggles between active and inactive states.
+Ligand 28 toggles the switch between on and off based on Z/E conformation, while ligand 30 toggles between active and inactive states.
 These behaviors reflect different modes of ligand control over GPCR switching.

+The mapping of the experimental observations onto the theoretical framework is shown in Fig. \ref{BlowUp}, which enlarges the regions highlighted in Figs. \ref{SwitchQuasi}E and A. The theory assumes that the system preferentially occupies active portions of the solution curves that support high information flow, indicated in black.
+The inactive state, corresponding to zero phosphorylation, appears as a dashed red curve.
+Ligand 28 alternates between active on and active off states depending on its conformation, whereas ligand 30 toggles between an active on state and an inactive off state.

+In Fig. \ref{BlowUp}, the flux was set to $J_0=0.1$.
+When $\beta (E_p-E_d)$ is much less than one, thermal fluctuations destabilize the quasistable states.
+When it is much greater than one, the states become so stable that switching is no longer feasible, preventing computation.
+This tradeoff was already recognized by Schrödinger in early discussions of biological information flow \cite{schrodinger1992life,phillips2021schrodinger}.
+The Wirth experiment therefore implies that the flux $J_0$ and the energy $\beta (E_p-E_d)$ fall near 0.1 and 1, respectively, illustrating how these otherwise inaccessible parameters may be inferred indirectly from experimental assays.